ninchistudios/musicproduction/end-to-end-checklist.md

 * It's possible to start writing a song from one phrase or word that forms the hook
 * A statement?
 "F You".
 A Question?
 "Don't You Want Me Baby?"
 A Call to action?
 "Stay With Me"
 * Sometimes people don't want d&m - sometimes just have fun.
 An exclamation?
 "Whoaaaa Livin' On A Prayer"
+* Get to the chorus inside 30-45 sec
+* Try to keep the 1st/2nd chorus identical.
+Don't break them out of something they've just learned to sing.
+* Consider 2 choruses at the end, to drill the hook into them.
+* Let the main hook be the last thing they hear?
+* Contrast is good but don't change it to the point it's unrecognisable
+* Consider a contrasting chord just before a hook to draw attention to it

 ### Lyrics